david1731/Appointment-System-WebApp/README.md

 # Basketball Trainer Web App User Guide

-Welcome to the Basketball Trainer Web App, a comprehensive platform designed for clients to connect with their trainer and manage their training sessions effectively.
+Welcome to the HustleHoopersPR Web App, a comprehensive platform designed for clients to connect with their trainer and manage their training sessions effectively.
 This guide provides a walkthrough of how to use the various features of the web app.

 ## Features